roma1092/movie-metrics/README.md

 # movie-metrics
-An analysis of box office revenue conducted in R.
+An analysis of box office revenue conducted in R by Flavio Cangemi and Max Mucenic.
-ETC
+Data obtained from IMDb via a modified version of the IMDbPY script.
+For more information, see http://imdb.com and http://imdbpy.com.
+As of 08/30/2015, bivariable, multivariable, and multivariable regression analysis with interaction has been performed on a subset of the data that includes gross revenue data, production budget, and genres.